|Gate of Ocean Park |

 Ocean Park Pictures

-Imagine a virtual trip through the ocean park from the lowland (waterfront) section to the headland (summit) section:
+Imagine a virtual trip through the park from the lowland (waterfront) section to the headland (summit) section:

 Around the Waterfront Plaza of Hong Kong Ocean Park, there are also additional wildlife exhibits on the lowland section including the Amazing Bird Theater Emerald Trail, Goldfish Theater, as well as Sea Life Carouse which is just close to the cable station to the summit.

 Continue forward to the waterfront, you are coming to the Whiskers Harbor area in Hong Kong Ocean Park.
 The Whiskers Theater has Mini Bird Show, Sea Lion Fun Time and delightful interactive Whiskers & Friends Show.
 More suitable for young kids, there are Animal Story Corner, Interactive Shadow Play, Whiskers Harbor Playground, Bouncer House, Frog Hopper, Whiskers Harbor Skill Games, etc.

 Chinese Sturgeon Aquarium tells a fascinating story of the Yangtze River.
 You will get to learn how the biodiversity of the Yangtze River.
 Chinese Sturgeon is an endangered Chinese fish species, regarded as the living fossil.
 You can also see endemic species of China Yangtze River, such as Chinese sucker fish, largemouth bronze gudgeon, Chinese spined bard.

-Ocean Theater of Hong Kong Ocean Park is the most famous and popular spot in the whole Ocean Park.
+Ocean Theater of Hong Kong Ocean Park is the most famous and popular spot in the whole park.
 It is an open-air theater in which dolphins and sea lions stage a wonderful performance in a huge pond.
 Under the guidance of trainers, adorable dolphins and sea lions stand in a line or jump into water and raise theirs heads out of water.
 You will be thrilled by their theatrics.

 The tower in the headland section is another aerial vantage point, with a height of 72 meters (about 236 feet).
 It's slowly revolving cabin enables one to catch a panoramic view of the whole park when it rotates from the ground to the top.